syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 The purpose of Dashboard Two would be to simulate analysis of near "Real-Time" datsets.
 The key feature of Dashboard Two would be to provide the end user with a clear visual representation of datasets that have exceeded threshold limits.
 The dashboard visuals will capture datasets(in the bottom right of the image below) if certain threshold values have been surpassed.

-Dashboard Two could function as a threshold alert system as troubleshooting could be narrowed down to timestamps where datasets have exceeded the threshold values placed.
+Dashboard Two could function as a threshold alert system as troubleshooting could be narrowed down to timestamps where datasets have exceeded the threshold values that are being placed.

 ![dashboard 2 top ss](https://user-images.githubusercontent.com/47980926/58751127-1232ec00-84cd-11e9-8ba7-fdcc0b526210.JPG)
 ![Dashboard Two bottom](https://user-images.githubusercontent.com/47980926/58751135-17903680-84cd-11e9-906d-88043f2aa6e2.JPG)

 ## Machine learning

 Supervised Machine Learning through usage of Linear Regression Algorithm is utlised for predictive analysis of Changi Airport's air cargo datasets.
-Air cargo data in the year 2019 is forecasted based on datasets of air cargo from years ranging between 2014 to 2018.
+Air cargo data in the year 2019 are forecasted based on datasets of air cargo from years ranging between 2014 to 2018.
 Authentic datasets of air cargo loaded from years ranging between 2014 to 2018 were obtained from data.gov.sg.

 ![regression lines](https://user-images.githubusercontent.com/47980926/62994977-329a0200-be91-11e9-9d74-ccb448d65aef.JPG)